JuaniPucheta/JuaniPucheta/README.md

 - 🛒 **Videogames' Store**: I have worked in a group for the development fullstack of an application similar to the Steam.
 NodeJS, Angular and MySQL have been used. see it [here](https://github.com/Luchoragusa/MachineStore-Front).

 #### 📖 What I'm learning and doing by this moment...
-- German by my own and at the UTN FRRo Language Center.
+- German at the UTN FRRo Language Center, and also by my own.
 - Cloud engineering and services concepts and providers.
 - Working on the analysis, documentation, planning and prototyping of real projects (a hardware store, an agricultural laboratory, etc.).
-- Agile methodologies
+- Agile methodologies.